BlackBerry reported narrower than expected loss in the

-expenses and operating platform will continue to act as headwinds
+change in business model will continue to act as headwinds for the

-for the company.
-However, a healthy balance sheet, an extensive
+company.
+However, a healthy balance sheet, an extensive patent

 BlackBerry Limited (BBRY), headquartered in Waterloo, Ontario

 (Canada), designs, manufactures, and sells wireless solutions to